 I was immediately inclined to think this phone would be perfect for someone like my mom, who tends to wear pants with pockets too small for the average smartphone.
 Because of this, she usually keeps her phone in her back pocket.
 And, well, let’s just say I’m pretty good at replacing iPhone screens now.

 Samsung would like you to believe there are multiple other use cases for a phone that folds in half.
 While I agree with Samsung to some extent, the benefits are really fringe.
-The biggest secondary use case for me was being able to watch a video or stream an Instagram Live without needing to lean the phone against anything.
+The biggest secondary use case for me was watching a video or stream an Instagram Live without needing to lean the phone against anything.
 Instead, I flexed the phone in half and let the bottom hold up the top display.
 I didn’t do this often, though, and prefer to watch videos in landscape mode.
 Because the phone is so tall, videos take up less of the display than usual.
 If you stretch to fill the whole screen, you’ll have a fairly major crop.

-Otherwise, Samsung has added native Z Flip support to some of its apps, which ensure that the main elements remain at the top while secondary elements, such as controls, are banished to the bottom while flexed.
+Otherwise, Samsung has added native Z Flip support to some of its apps, ensuring that the main elements remain at the top while secondary elements, such as controls, are banished to the bottom while flexed.
 This works with the camera, gallery, and messages apps.
 Samsung has partnered with Google to make this feature work with the Duo video messaging app.
 The feature is also meant to work with YouTube, but it doesn’t seem to quite yet.

 Personally, I was hoping that using the Z Flip would encourage me to use my phone less.
 It takes more effort to mindlessly scroll on this phone than it does on other phones, so I was hopeful the hinge would act as some form of deterrent.
 Unfortunately, that wasn’t really the case.
-Turns out bad habits will prevail, even if it means I need to jump through a couple of extra hoops.
+It turns out bad habits will prevail, even if it means I need to jump through a couple of extra hoops.

 Is the front screen useful?

-The only use I see in this feature is the ability to take higher-resolution selfies since the front cameras are 12MP, vs. the 10MP sensor on the inside of the phone.
+The only use I see in this feature is the ability to take higher-resolution selfies since the front cameras are 12MP, vs the 10MP sensor on the inside of the phone.
 The wide-angle camera also gives a much wider field of view than the selfie camera if you need to fit more people in the shot.
 You can switch between the standard and wide-angle lenses by swiping on the display.